Summary of Significant Accounting Policies

 Due to the inherent uncertainties involved in making such estimates of ultimate revenues and expenses, these estimates have differed in the past from actual results and are likely to differ to some extent in the future from actual results.
 In addition, in the normal course of the Company’s business, some titles are more successful or less successful than anticipated.
 Management reviews its ultimate revenue for productions in development and cost estimates on a title-by-title basis, when an event or change in circumstances indicates that the fair value of the production may be less than its unamortized cost.
 This may result in a change in the rate of amortization of film costs and participations and/or a write-down of all or a portion of the unamortized costs of the film or television production to its estimated fair value.

 These write-downs are included in amortization expense within Direct Operating Expenses on the Company’s condensed consolidated statements of operations.
-There were no events or changes in circumstances that would indicate a change in fair value of productions and therefore the Company has not recorded any impairment charges during the three or six months ended June 30, 2022.
+There were no events or changes in circumstances that would indicate a change in fair value of productions and therefore the Company has not recorded any impairment charges during the nine months ended September 30, 2022 or 2021.

 The Company expenses all capitalized costs that exceed the initial market firm commitment revenue in the period of delivery of the episodes.
 Additionally, for episodic series, from time to time, the Company develops additional content, improved animation and bonus songs/features for its existing content.
 After the initial release of the episodic series, the costs of significant improvement to existing products are capitalized while routine and periodic alterations to existing products are expensed as incurred.